rjmags1/slack-clone/docs/design.md

 #### Testing

-Testing for the Identity Service will include unit tests asserting on correct functionality of each of the endpoints exposed by the underlying IdentityServer.
-Unit tests will also assert on the contents of the scopes detailed above as well as correct scope delegation to configured clients.
+Testing for the Identity Service will consist of unit and integration tests that together assert on correct functionality of each of the endpoints exposed by the underlying IdentityServer.
+Tests will also assert on the contents of the scopes detailed above as well as correct scope delegation to configured clients.
+Tests will be written as soon as possible during implementation, ideally right after a piece of functionality is implemented.

 <h3><a id="web-client-service" href="#web-client-service">WebClient Service</a><a href="#services" style="padding-left:7px;font-size:1.2rem;color:grey;">▴</a></h3>